Baseline: Operation-Based Evolution and Versioning of Data: Operationalized Queries

 We saw in the last section that although the Fulfillment department preferred the unnormalized view of orders it would be forced to migrate to the normalized database to stay fully in sync with all changes.
 Relational databases offer a better solution: \textit{queries}.
 In this section we discuss how Operational Differencing can build queries and updatable views.
 But the simplest solution doesn't even require a query.
 We can just fork a copy of the database and denormalize it.

 The \textsf{Join} operation in Figure~\ref{fig:db-addons} is the inverse of \textsf{Split}.
-It replaces a link column with all the columns of the linked table, copying their contents to match the link values\footnote{With the set-valued links discussed earlier it effectively becomes a relational join operation.}.
+It replaces a link column with all the columns of the linked table, copying their contents to match the link values.
 Specifically:

 resulting in exactly the database we started with in Figure~\ref{fig:tables-single}.
 The Fulfillment department can perform this operations directly in the UI, allowing them to operate in their preferred schema and bidirectionally sync changes with the normalized primary database in the Cutomer Relationship department.
 Bidirectional sync works now when it didn't before because the \textsf{Join} operation does not create any dependencies.
 We could make this even more convenient by automatically syncing on all changes.
 We have essentially built an \textit{updatable view} by doing schema changes on a copy, and we did this in the UI without programming.